RACSignal Class Reference

 Returns a signal which will pass through the events of the signal created in

-.
+block.
 If the receiver errors out, the returned signal will error as well.

 Declared In

-- (RACSignal *)throttle:(NSTimeInterval)interval
+- (RACSignal *)throttle:(NSTimeInterval)intervalDiscussion

-is received, and then another next
+If a next is received, and then another next is received before

-seconds have passed, the first value is discarded.
+interval seconds have passed, the first value is discarded.

-is forwarded on the scheduler that the value was
+the most recent next is forwarded on the scheduler that the value was

 originally received on.
 If [RACScheduler currentScheduler] was nil at the